Stoddard2112/TandTCollabSyllabus/CollabSyllabus.md

         </tr>
     </tbody>
 </table>
 <p>Students sometimes dislike the +/- system.
 I use it because I think there's a real difference between, say, an 89 and an 80 (or really a 79.5 rounded up).
-It doesn't seem fair that both should earn Bs.
-I do wish the university had an A+.
-But it doesn't, unfortunately.</p>
-<p>Consult the latest Undergraduate or Graduate <a href="http://catalog.ucf.edu/" target="_blank" rel="noopener">catalog</a> for regulations and procedures regarding grading such as Incomplete grades, grade changes, and grade forgiveness.</p>
+It doesn't seem fair that both should earn Bs.  <a href="http://catalog.ucf.edu/" target="_blank" rel="noopener">catalog</a> for regulations and procedures regarding grading such as Incomplete grades, grade changes, and grade forgiveness.</p>
 <h2 id="ID">Course Schedule</h2>
 <p>The Course Schedule can be found on Webcourses here: <a title="Schedule AMH 2010-21Spring 0W65" href="/courses/1371726/pages/schedule-amh-2010-21spring-0w65?wrap=1">Schedule AMH 2010-21Spring 0W65</a>
 </p>